 POSITIVE AIRWAY PRESSURE (PAP) VENTILATORS

 PAP ventilators rose to popularity in the 1950’s, and became preferred over machines like the iron lung.
-While they provided advancement in breathing assistance at the time, there are still many drawbacks that are difficult for those with quadriplegia needing ventilatory assistance.
+While they provided advancement in breathing assistance at the time, there are still many drawbacks that are difficult for those needing ventilatory assistance.

 OTHER OPTIONS FOR BREATHING ASSISTANCE